 Medium light to low light.
 Bright, indirect light with no more than a few hours exposure to direct sunlight is ideal for many.
 Increase humidity with light and heat.
 Will grow more rapidly with more light.
 Tolerant of low light, but growth may be slow or non-existent.

 Water weekly or more if the plant needs it.
 Allow potting mix to half-dry out before watering.
 Soil can be perpetually moist, but not sopping-wet.
 Water more frequently during warmer months and drier months and fertilize during growth periods.
-Ferns love water, so they can handle a bit of overwatering, as long as the soil dries out somewhat.
 This plant may be a good starter for plant parents who tend to worry and water their plants too much.

 Prefers very moist air that will help lead to larger leaves and faster growth.
 A regular misting with a squirt-bottle will help raise the humidity temporarily, but a humidifier is ideal if the fern is not in a bathroom.
 In bathrooms though, the humidity from showers is enough.
 Kitchens are the second best spot for ideal humidity conditions, from boiling water and cooking at home.